hyunjoonbok/lets_learn_new_skills/README.md

 ## Motivation

-This repository was have a personal archive of cool codes / projects in moslty Machine Learning or Deep learning field.
-I would tweak a post from original author in order to expedite the learning process in a logical way.
+This repository was have a personal archive of State-of-the-art codes / projects in moslty Machine Learning or Deep learning field.
+The codes contained should be used in industry right ahead if well tuned.
+Tweaked a few parts of posts from original author in order to expedite the learning process in a logical way.

 <hr>